 Bergur Ebbi is an Icelandic speaker and author of the books Room Temperature (2017) and Screenshot (2019).
 In addition to books, he has written, performed and produced work for stage, radio and television.

-A former lawyer, Bergur Ebbi also holds a degree in future studies and gives talks and produces works of strategy and futures thinking.
-His main themes are the influence of technology on individual and collective identity, fashion, zeitgeist and popular culture.
+With an academic background in law, Bergur Ebbi also holds a degree in future studies and gives talks and produces works of strategy and futures thinking.
+His main themes are the influence of technology on individual and collective identity, narratives and popular culture.